mariamasoliver/connect-to-ARC/Guide.md

 - **Out** folder where a file will be saved stating if there were some errors in your code.
 - **Report** folder where **two** files will be saved.
 One ending with .out: where general information such as the time your code started to run, in which node run or at which time ended is saved.
 The other one ending with .err stating if there was some issue with the script of your code.
 Let's say you forgot to change the folder name where your results want to be saved and it does not exists.

+**IMPORTANT**
+Do not include the library matplotlib.pyplot, it does not work on ARC.
+I would recomend to do all your plots on your local machine.

 #### How to run the script
 From your Home directory